-Hobart is Australia’s southernmost capital city, located on the little island of Tasmania.
-Filled with great food, a fascinating arts and culture scene, beautiful landscapes and incredibly friendly locals, Hobart is a great place to study.
-It’s also an incredibly affordable city to live in, with reasonable accommodation both in and outside the city.
-To show you just how affordable it is, we’ve put together a guide to the cost of living in Hobart.
+Australia’s southernmost capital city, Hobart, is located on the island of Tasmania.
+Famous for its delicious food, fascinating arts and culture scene, beautiful landscapes and friendly locals, Hobart is a great place to study.

 The cost of accommodation in Hobart